PCBUs need to keep up to date with the latest COVID-19 information and advice to ensure that they maintain a healthy and safe workplace.

 Workers also have a duty to take reasonable care for their own health and safety and to not adversely affect the health and safety of others.
 Workers should always practice good hygiene and other measures to protect against infections, including:

-- obeying all official SA Government and Federal Government health directives
+- following all official SA Government and Federal Government health directives

 - washing their hands often, with soap and water, or carrying hand sanitiser and using it as needed

 - covering their mouth while coughing or sneezing

 - wiping shared-use surfaces before and after touching

 - maintaining kitchen care practices by avoiding sharing crockery and cutlery and immediately wash after use